 Human trafficking is a crime, and those who engage in it seek to avoid discovery.
 Therefore, it is difficult to estimate its prevalence.
-That difficulty is compounded by the fact that sex trafficking is different from forced agricultural labor which is different from child labor.
+That difficulty is compounded by the fact that sex trafficking is different from labor trafficking, each operative under a distinct business model.
 This webinar has expert speakers who will describe statistical approaches for estimating prevalence, especially multiple systems estimation, respondent-driven sampling, and economic modeling.
 The pros and cons of these methods will be discussed.

 David Banks, (Duke University)

 About the Ingram Olkin Forum Series